 // Rebecca has sub-edited the work of writers at many national publications including Elle, Harper’s Bazaar, GQ, Collective Hub, Body & Soul, Women’s Fitness, Cleo, Dolly, Mother & Baby, Pregnancy & Birth, Famous and TV Week.

-// Her writing has appeared on the pages of numerous magazines and website including Collective Hub, Women’s Fitness, Australian Yoga Life, Mother & Baby, Pregnancy & Birth, Shop Til You Drop, The Knot, Cleo and Dolly (she may also have written this bio, despite it being in the third person).
+// Her writing has appeared in numerous magazines and website including Collective Hub, Mama Disrupt, Women’s Fitness, Australian Yoga Life, Mother & Baby, Pregnancy & Birth, Shop Til You Drop, The Knot, Cleo and Dolly (RIP).

-// Her business and branding nous was sharpened during her stint at Collective Hub, where she spent eighteen months interviewing dozens of start-up founders, entrepreneurs and successful biz types – including the founders of Who What Wear, Coveteur and The Sartorialist – and convinced them to spill all of the beans on how they got where they are (and how the rest of us can copycat their shortcuts).
+// Her business and branding nous was sharpened during her stint at Collective Hub, where she spent 18 months interviewing dozens of start-up founders, entrepreneurs and successful biz types – including the founders of Who What Wear, Coveteur and The Sartorialist – and convinced them to spill the beans on how they got there.

-// Rebecca has a Bachelor of Media & Communications from Sydney University and a Graduate Certificate in Journalism from UTS and has completed short courses at the NSW Writer’s Centre.
+// Rebecca has a Bachelor of Media & Communications from Sydney University, a Graduate Certificate in Journalism from UTS and has completed short courses at the NSW Writer’s Centre.